vineshgvk/PII-Data/README.md

 ## Business Problem

 According to the Federal Trade Commission (FTC) reports, in the year 2022, consumers lost approximately $8.8 billion to scams, with impostor scams accounting for $2.6 billion.
 This amount increased in 2023 to $10 billion in total losses, with impostor scams rising to around $2.7 billion.
+The advent of AI heightens the risk of data and identity theft, with many scams stemming from data breaches and stolen Personally Identifiable Information (PII).
 The image below shows the most common types of fraud, ordered by frequency.

 <p align="center">
     <br>